 Here are the bad guys we keep mentioning earlier.
-Bucket shops are brokerage firms that have “questionable” trading practices (e.g., unusually frequent price misquotes or re-qoutes, slippage only favorable to the broker, stop hunting, etc.).
+Forex bucket shops are brokerage firms that have “questionable” trading practices (e.g., unusually frequent price misquotes or re-qoutes, slippage only favorable to the broker, stop hunting, etc.).

 Have you ever seen Boiler Room?